An early work-in-progress dedicated to helping,

 Left, right, left!

 Given the two-millennium antiquity of military marching, Cimino marvelled that marching, actual in-step marching, for the Great Mobilisation might prove to be a decisive factor in enabling the beyond-urgent sea change needed.
-At $1000 or more, actual marching snare-drums might be a stretch, but assuming smart phones remain ubiquitous—Alexander Bell’s telephone, with its original crank, rotary-dial and push-button successors, was essentially unrivalled for 103 years—Cimino figured that a corps-of-drums app could readily keep a million marchers magnificently in step.
-Not that actual marching snare-drums should be discouraged, in the marches urging mobilisation—drum corps could become iconic of the Great Mobilisation marches, and of the Great Mobilisation itself…
+At $1000 or more, actual marching snare-drums might be a stretch, but assuming smart phones remain ubiquitous—Alexander Bell’s telephone, with its original crank, rotary-dial and push-button successors, was essentially unrivalled for 103 years—Cimino figured that a corps-of-drums app could readily keep a millionnot necessarily hyperbolic in that nearly twice that number of pilgrims visit Hajj annually—better than 0.1% of global Muslim population; one million marchers would represent little more than a tenth performing that profoundly revered ritual marchers magnificently in step.
+Not that actual marching snare-drums should be discouraged, bona fide fife-and-drum corps could become iconic of the Great Mobilisation itself.

 To be continued…